 The Association francophone des municipalités du Nouveau-Brunswick (AFMNB) is delivering several asset management training activities in French to elected officials and municipal administrators in New Brunswick.
 AFMNB is offering half-day introductory sessions, a series of practical workshops on the steps involved in asset management, and a training session to help participants clarify their roles in asset management.

-The Cities of New Brunswick Association is delivering a bilingual one-day workshop in Fredericton that is open to municipalities in New Brunswick, and is particularly focused on addressing the needs of smaller communities.
-It will build on participants' understanding of municipal asset management, with a focus on the use of cost-effective processes and technologies.
+The Cities of New Brunswick Association, in collaboration with AIM Network, is delivering a bilingual one-day workshop in Fredericton that is open to municipalities in New Brunswick, and is particularly focused on addressing the needs of smaller communities.
+It will build on participants' understanding of municipal asset management by guiding them through procedures for assessing risk and making decisions based on this assessment.

 The Federation of Prince Edward Island Municipalities will offer a one-day workshop to build awareness in the municipal sector regarding asset management.
-Five sessions will be held in different locations across the province.
+Three sessions will be held in different locations across the province.